open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 Building a `MeterProvider` is done using `MeterProviderBuilder` which must be obtained by calling `Sdk.CreateMeterProviderBuilder()`. `MeterProviderBuilder` exposes various methods which configure the provider it is going to build.
-These include methods like `AddSource`, `AddView` etc, and are explained in subsequent sections of this document.
+These include methods like `AddMeter`, `AddView` etc, and are explained in subsequent sections of this document.
 Once configuration is done, calling `Build()` on the `MeterProviderBuilder` builds the `MeterProvider` instance.
 Once built, changes to its configuration is not allowed.
 In most cases, a single